Market Harborough: 1800–1899

 The building of the Leicester–Rugby railway in 1840 had a catastrophic effect on the coaching traffic through the town.
-A railway did not serve the town until 1850 with a link to Rugby but this was quickly followed by links to Leicester and London in 1857 and to Northampton in 1859.
+A railway did not serve the town until 1850 with a link to Rugby, but this was quickly followed by links to Leicester and London in 1857, and to Northampton in 1859.

 In 1850, William Symington, a grocer in the town established a factory to make pea-flour.
 His brother James developed a haberdashery and stay making business and in 1876 his sons acquired the old carpet factory to make corsets.
 They expanded it by three additional floors in 1881 and then built a new factory opposite Church Square in 1884 which still remains today as the Council offices, library and museum.
 In the 1890s the Harborough Rubber Company and Looms Wooden Heels works were established.
 A tannery was built on land adjoining the Commons.

 In 1898, Walter Haddon opened the Caxton Works type foundry on Lathkill Street.
 The company later diversified into the manufacture of lead acid batteries, changing its name to Tungstone Products.
-The factory was closed down in 2002.
+The factory closed in 2002.

 There was a rapid expansion in the town's population from 4,400 in 1861 to 7,700 in 1901.
-This had been at the expense of living conditions with severe overcrowding in the old town.
+This had been at the expense of living conditions, with severe overcrowding in the old town.
 Rows of cottages had been built in the yards of older houses with shared access to water and waste disposal.
-The Public Health Act 1875 required local authorities to implement building regulations, or bye-laws, which insisted that each house should be self-contained, with its own sanitation and water.
-In 1883 a new system of sewers were laid and piped water supplied from wells at Husbands Bosworth.
+The Public Health Act 1875 required local authorities to implement building regulations, or byelaws, which insisted that each house should be self-contained, with its own sanitation and water.
+In 1883 a new system of sewers was laid, and piped water supplied from wells at Husbands Bosworth.
 Additional residential areas were developed – the New Harborough estate off Coventry Road and the Northampton Road estate between Nithsdale Avenue and Caxton Street.